Humanoid2005/Weather-WebApp/README.md

 # Weather App

-This is a weather webapp which displayes the weather in a particular location entered by the user.
+This is a weather webapp which displays the weather in a particular location entered by the user.